tauhidpatel/word-guessing-game/README.md

 ## Features
 - Word Guessing: Players can guess the hidden word by providing letters one by one.
 - User-friendly Interface: The game offers a simple and intuitive user interface for easy gameplay.
-- PLayres can change the question by clicking on the button
+- Players can change the question by clicking on the button 'Change the word'

 ## Installation
 As a web-based game, there is no installation required to play the Word Guessing Game.
 Simply access the live demo through the provided link [here](https://vocal-dodol-7e434f.netlify.app) and start playing!